lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 {{< /toggle-panel >}}
 {{< toggle-panel name="Lighthouse" >}}

-Please refer to [Lighthouse's documentation](https://lighthouse-book.sigmaprime.io/validator-import-launchpad.html) about how to import your validator accounts into Lighthouse.
+Please refer to [Lighthouse's documentation](https://lighthouse-book.sigmaprime.io/validator-import-launchpad.html) about how to import your validator accounts into Lighthouse or follow the instructions below.

 1. Please follow [Lighthouse's documentation](https://lighthouse-book.sigmaprime.io/installation-binaries.html) to download Lighthouse pre-built binary.